c-git/c-git.github.io/content/debian/setup_network_shares.md

 Permissions are controlled using OS Users and Groups see [User and Groups](@/debian/users_and_groups.md) for how to add users and put them into groups.
-Typically, you'll want to use special purpose users that are not able to log in locally.
+Typically, you'll want to use special purpose users that are [not able to log in locally](@debian/users-and-groups.md#prevent-a-user-from-showing-in-the-list-of-users-at-the-gui-logon-prompt).
-So set their logon password to something unusable like a random string of characters.
+Also you probably want to set their logon password to something unusable like a random string of characters.

 ## Set samba password for a user